 René Wolf (1963) studied political science and communication in Nijmegen.
 He worked in Filmhuis Arnhem as a volunteer (1985-1988) before starting to work at the film museum.
 Since 1988 he has worked in several positions at the film museum, now EYE, mainly in publicity, programming and distribution.

-If you would like to know more please visit: www.eyefilm.nl
+If you would like to find out more please visit > www.eyefilm.nl

 Roel Reine, director

 Roel Reine was born in The Netherlands, and with his first theatrical feature 'The Delivery' he won The Golden Calf (the Dutch equivalent to an Academy Award) for Best Director.
 In 2005 Roel Reine moved to Los Angeles and has now directed an impressive slate of 16 feature films for studios such as Universal, 20th Century Fox, Sony and Lionsgate, as well with independent international producers.
 Roel is also the Director of Photography on all of his movies.Roel Reine is known by fans, critics and Hollywood studios as one of the best modern action directors around today.
 Some of his latest movies include, The Man with the Iron Fists 2, (with RZA), SealTeam Eight (shot in Africa for 20th Century Fox), Dead in Tombstone (with Mickey Rourke for Universal a VOD hit), and two very popular Death Race prequels, with Sean Bean and Ving Rhames.